10 Jun 20 Things to know before traveling to Kenya

 The currency in Kenya is the Kenyan Shilling (KSH).
 Especially in the rural areas you might not find an ATM easily.
 Also not all of them accept VISA or Mastercard.
 Always make sure you get your money sorted in the bigger city and you have a bit of cash when traveling to the rural areas.
 Also what I experienced in almost every African country is that there is a withdrawal limit per day which is about 10.000 – 40,000 KSH (approx. 80 EUR – 320 EUR).

 Kenya is one of the number one safari destinations in Africa.
-The area around Nairobi and down to Maasai Mara is Maasai territory, the best known and famous tribe in Kenya.
-The Maasai subsist on their own livestock (goats, sheep, cattle).
+The area around Nairobi and down to Masai Mara is Masai territory, the best known and most famous tribe in Kenya.
+The Masai subsist on their own livestock (goats, sheep, cattle).
 They have always used their land for grazing and pasture and have always coexisted with the wild animals.
-This is why you find the best game viewing options in the National Parks that are located in the Maasai areas which includes Nairobi National Park, Amboseli National Park and Maasai Mara Game Reserve.
+This is why you find the best game viewing options in the National Parks that are located in the Masai areas which includes Nairobi National Park, Amboseli National Park and Masai Mara Game Park.

 In Kenya the power sockets are type G.